-All of these releases should be in open data, published regularly, in the IATI format and for projects of $\leq 100,000$ or more.
+All of these releases should be in open data, published regularly, in the IATI format and for projects of €100,000 or more.

-Editorial Note: This is a truncated version of the commitment text.
-For the full commitment text please see the French National Action Plan
+Editorial Note: This is a partial version of the commitment text.
+For the full commitment text please see France's national action plan: https://bit.ly/2MTYhsR.

-Responsible Institution(s): Ministry of Europe and Foreign Affairs (MEAE); Ministry of Finance and Public Accounts; Ministry of the Economy, Industry and the Digital Sector (MINEFI); and French Development Agency (AFD).
+Responsible Institutions: Ministry of Europe and Foreign Affairs (MEAE); Ministry of Finance and Public Accounts; Ministry of the Economy, Industry and the Digital Sector (MINEFI); and French Development Agency (AFD).